tsuru/tsuru/docs/reference/config.rst

 ``docker:bs:syslog-port`` is the port in the Docker node that will be used by the bs container for collecting logs.
 The default value is 1514.

-If this value is changed bs node containers must be update with ``tsuru-admin docker-node-update big-sibling --env SYSLOG_LISTEN_ADDRESS=udp://0.0.0.0:<port>``.
+If this value is changed bs node containers must be update with ``tsuru node-container-update big-sibling --env SYSLOG_LISTEN_ADDRESS=udp://0.0.0.0:<port>``.

 docker:max-workers